Ilya Golosov: Constructivism (1925-1932)

 In 1924, Golosov was profoundly impressed by Vesnin brothers designs of Arkos and Leningrad Pravda.
-Unlike his brother Panteleimon, he not joined the constructivist movement, the OSA Group at its inception in December, 1925.
+Unlike his brother Panteleimon, he had not joined the constructivist movement, the OSA Group at its inception in December, 1925.
 Golosov's designs of this period feature carefully thought-out exterior glass walls, emphasizing inner structure of the dominant shape.
 Apart from numerous contest entries, Golosov won many practical commissions.
 Like the Vesnin brothers, he had a formal pre-revolutionary education and engineering experience, helping him win the real jobs.
 Unlike theorists like Moisei Ginzburg or Ivan Leonidov, Golosov was busy with actually managing construction sites, and abstained from theoretical the debates of 1925-1929.

 As Selim Khan-Magomedov pointed out, "He created the finest examples of constructivism, yet never became a devoted constructivist.
 He understood that constructivist theories contradict his own architectonic concepts of early 20s...
 Golosov accepted constructivism as an exterior decoration trend, not as a wholesome functional style".
 Yet, for a brief period in 1925-1928, fellow architects perceived him as the leader of constructivism, due to his highly publicized completed designs like the 1927-1929 Zuev Workers' Club (see also: interior photograph) and a brilliant streak of contest entries in 1926.